First position bid estimate: Definition

 - The estimate is based on each keyword's Quality Score and competition from other advertisers.
 If your first position bid estimate is very high, it may mean that your keyword's Quality Score is poor and could be improved.

 - To see first position bid estimates for your keywords, find the "Est. first pos. bid" column in the Keywords table.

 - The estimate isn't a guarantee – on occasion your ad may not make it to the first position, even when you meet the first position bid estimate.

 - In some cases, you may have an average ad position of 1, even though your first position bid estimate is above your current bid.
-Bear in mind that an average position of 1 means that your ad showed above other ads, even when ads only showed on the bottom or on the side of search results.
+Bear in mind that an average position of 1 means that your ad showed above other ads, even when ads only showed on the bottom of search results.
 This is different from the first position bid estimate, which approximates the bid needed to be shown in the first position at the top of the search results page.